 We at EnBW foster knowledge exchange in two ways: a community for practitioners and a virtual platform for everybody.
 Since we are organized in a hybrid way (central CoE and decentral data science teams), we have the strong need for connecting all practitioners at EnBW which is a challenge even for a company with only 24.000 employees.
 Nonetheless, we hosted an internal AI Day in 2020 that attracted people from more than 50 teams of EnBW.
 By that the number of participants quadrupled compared to last year.
 In 2021, we even organized an internal "AI Week" with more than 500 participants.
 This trend shows the need of our practitioners to share their ideas.
 Our community building was accompanied by a certain level of branding, yielding a logo (EnBW.AI) that is used on slides, documents, and even apparel.
 In addition to our community of practice, we utilize our AI landing page to share knowledge on AI.
 Everybody is invited to provide details on developed or used AI solutions and thus spread relevant information across the company.

-Getting practical: Empowering your organization in three steps
+Getting practical: Empowering your organization in three steps a learning session with the project team and business owners was held and adjustments are identified

 Figure 5: The Change Cycle